ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-symbol-tables.md

 ### 3. `calc`

-This represents the ultimate outcome of the entire compilation, assembly, and linking process—the final ELF executable binary.
+This represents the ultimate outcome of the entire compilation, assembly, and linking process -- the final ELF executable binary.
 However, the process to obtain its **symbol table** remains same.

 Here is the `symtab` for this ELF binary
 ```